Skip to content

 9 / 20

-What happens to mechanical energy as an object falls under ideal conditions?
+What happens to potential energy as an object falls under ideal conditions?

 Mechanical energy stays the same as potential energy gets converted to kinetic energy